INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Methodology

-The two steps are repeated until the stopping condition $D_{KL}<\delta$ is met, where $D_{KL}$ is based on the Kullback-Leibler divergence (KLD, \citealp{Kullback_InformationTheory_1997}), and $\delta$ is a tolerance threshold (see Section \ref{sec:KLD} for the details about the computation of $D_{KL}$).
+In this section we introduce the two hybrid modeling strategies we propose, collectively referred to as INLA-RF algorithms.
+The key idea is to alternate between two steps: fitting the parametric spatio-temporal LGM with INLA (STEP~1), and training RF on the resulting residuals to learn remaining structure (STEP~2).
+The RF output is then fed back into the INLA-based model, yielding an iterative residual-learning scheme.
+The two steps are repeated until the stopping condition $D_{KL}<\delta$ is met, where $D_{KL}$ is based on the Kullback-Leibler divergence \citep{Kullback_InformationTheory_1997}, and $\delta$ is a tolerance threshold (see \ref{sec:KLD} for the details about the computation of $D_{KL}$).
 If $D_{KL}$ is lower than $\delta$, it suggests that there is no significant difference in the posterior distribution of the latent field between two consecutive iterations, and further correction is not needed.
-At the first iteration ($i=0$) the algorithm is initialized as follows: $\hat{\mathbf e}_{RF}=\mathbf 0$, $D_{KL}=10$, $\delta = 0.01$.
-Moreover, the initial values for $\boldsymbol\mu^{(0)}$, $\mathbf Q^{(0)}$ are obtained from an initial fit of the INLA model fitted with the response variable data $\mathbf{y}$ and including all the available predictors.